Students must have completed Advanced Spanish II and have a minimum of 3.0 GPA. The language of instruction for all courses is Spanish.

 Students must also apply online to CIEE.
 In order to open a CIEE application, students must first create a MyCIEE account.
-Students need to create their MyCIEE account and open a CIEE application by the OIP deadline below.
+Students need to create their MyCIEE account and open a CIEE application by the OGE deadline below.

 Georgetown students on the CIEE-administered program in Buenos Aires take regular classes at the Universidad de Buenos Aires (UBA), Universad Católica (UCA), and Facultad Latinoamericana de Ciencias Sociales (FLACSO).
 At UBA, Argentina's preeminent national university, CIEE students may enroll in courses offered through the Faculty of Social Sciences, the Faculty of Philosophy and Letters and the Faculty of Economics.
-UCA, one of Argentina's top higher education private institutions serves its 3400 students at its modern campus in Puerto Madero.
+UCA, one of Argentina's top higher education private institutions, serves its 3,400 students at its modern campus in Puerto Madero.
 IUNA, conformed by the most prestigious national art institutes, offers rigorous academic programs in the arts.
 FLACSO, which sponsors one of the most prestigious teaching and research programs in the social sciences in Latin America, was founded in 1957 through a UNESCO initiative and is presently active in many Latin American countries.
 Situated on a vast estuary known as the Río de la Plata, Buenos Aires, with a population of 12.5 million, is the sprawling capital of Argentina.
 The city, with its 46 distinct barrios, has been virtually rebuilt since the turn of the century and is known for its European countenance.

 Accommodation and Meals

-Level of Program Support
+Level of Program Support:

 The CIEE resident staff provides non-academic support, organizes field trips, and acts as liaison to the university.